 The sound mix is equally balanced with the right number of layers even for the complex sounds in movies.
 It supports both Dolby Atmos and DTS content.

-At max volume, there aren’t much compression detected.
+At max volume, there isn’t much compression detected.
 Its surround and height performances are way better than the usual home theatre setup.

 Additionally, the neutral and balanced sound profile along with a good soundstage make for a great music listening experience.
 There is always the right amount of bass depth, mid-range, and treble without any distortion.
 It’s thanks to the up-firing rear speakers.